wmgeolab/roadrunner_app/README.md

 The Android app's package is "app-release.apk".

-Raw data csv from app collection on roads in Virginia is in "final_log.zip".
 Backend code for funneling data from the app into the SQL database is in "roadrunner_backend.py".
 Code for pocessing the database data and cropping the relevant images from Virginia Base Map uploads is contained in the "roadrunner_preprocessing" folder.
 The image crops and labels used in the paper can be found [here](https://geolab.wm.edu/data/).

 Code for modeling road qualification is "Road_Qualification.py".